 Employment Law Mediator Training (DR110)

-This intensive four-day training program equips participants with knowledge and skills essential for successful employment mediation.
+This intensive five-day training program equips participants with knowledge and skills essential for successful employment mediation.
 A comprehensive blend of substantive law and train-ing in mediation process skills prepares participants to become qualified mediators for employment disputes.

 By the program’s completion, you will be well prepared to become a qualified employment law mediator.
 You will also be awarded CLE credits for completion of the training.